Monday Evening House Group

-The Tuesday Prayer group continues to meet every week of the year – including Christmas week – at 10.00am at the Church (Wednesdays 28 July - 25 August 2021).
+The Prayer group has now restarted, meeting on Wednesdays every week of the year – including Christmas week – at 10.00am at the Church (Wednesdays 28 July - 25 August 2021).
 We are always conscious of God's presence as we prepare with discussion on prayer needs large and small: the personal and individual needs of ourselves, our friends and families, and our own church community; the wider needs of our country, and those who govern us; wider again as we think of world news items which are of great concern.
 Often, we find a need to begin with thanks for prayers answered.
 As indeed, it was for my doubting friend.

 Please join us.

 February 2020, updated July 2021

 We pray for people, places and events for which we have concern; this may begin with our church and its activities but also reaches beyond it into our community, our country and our world.